 - !Not timing a wine-country afternoonThe Santa Ynez Valley is 45 minutes away and the most distinctive non-golf experience accessible from the trip.

-- !Expecting resort-style service at La PurisimaLa Purisima is a public course with public-course service levels; the experience is about the golf and terrain, not the amenities.
+- !Expecting resort-style service at La PurisimaLa Purisima is a public course with public-course service levels; The experience is about the golf and terrain, not the amenities.

 What to pack